Professor Lynn Prince Cooke

 Video: Policy and changing families

-- Research grants Lynn's research has been supported by the British Academy, the Deutscher Akademischer Austausch Dienst-Wandel durch Austausch (DAAD), the Economic and Social Research Council, the European Commission (IRISS), the Leverhulme Trust, and others.
+My research has thrice been short-listed for a Rosebeth Moss Kanter Award for Excellence in Work-Family Research (2006, 2010, 2013), with past funders including the British Academy, the Deutscher Akademischer Austausch Dienst-Wandel durch Austausch (DAAD), the Economic and Social Research Council, the European Commission (IRISS), the Leverhulme Trust, and others.

 Cooke, L. P., 2010.
 Briefing paper: 'Traditional' marriages now less stable than ones where couples share work and household chores.
 In: Risman, B. J., ed.
 Families as They Really Are.
 New York, USA: W. W. Norton, pp. 431-432.